yoonjoung/PMA_Access/README.md

 --- 1.4 Effective_Access_Indicators_CR.do: Stata do file to create estimates of potential indicators from client exit surveys (summary_Access_Indicators_CR.dta)
 --- 1.5 app.R: R Shiny to create the app https://yj-choi.shinyapps.io/PMA_Access/

 2. Data files are survey-level summary datasets.
-There are three, and each is saved in both Stata dta and csv files.
+There are three, and each is saved in both Stata dta and csv files (thus 6 data files in total).
 --- 2.1 summary_Access_Indicators_IR: estimates of potential indicators from female surveys
 --- 2.2 summary_Access_Indicators_CR: estimates of potential indicators from client exit surveys
 --- 2.3 EA_SDP_Link_Summary: results of EA-SDP linkage